urql-graphql/urql/docs/api/core.md

 For an example, this method is used by the `cacheExchange` when an [`OperationResult`](#operationresult) is invalidated in the cache and needs to be refetched.

+### client.readQuery

+This method is typically used to read data synchronously from a cache.
+It returns an [`OperationResult`](#operationresult) if a value is returned immediately or `null` if no value is returned while cancelling all side effects.

 ## CombinedError